 On an island with an economy depending on tourism, there is nothing extraordinary about people going into this business.
 However,some cases stand out more than others and "The Grecian Hotel Enterprises" is one of these.
 It is a story of two consequent successes in the hotel industry, with a war and occupation in between.

-The company is a family-run private business, with five hotels, three in the Ayia Napa region and two in Turkish occupied Famagusta, which used to be the island's main tourist resort until Turkey invaded the island in 1974.
+The company is a family-run private business, with six hotels, three in the Ayia Napa region, 1 in London,UK and two in Turkish occupied Famagusta, which used to be the island's main tourist resort until Turkey invaded the island in 1974.
 Its logo is "The Pathfinder", and when you read further down you'll realise why.